ETH-DISCO/cluster-tutorial/README.md

 Once you're in you'll have access to:

+- The login node:
-- Compute: You can use compute-nodes for computation.
+        - Compute: Not permitted.
 The login-node is only for file management and job submission.
 Do not run any computation on the login-node.
-- Storage: Use `/scratch/$USER` on the compute-nodes for temporary storage.
-Try to avoid using `/itet-stor/$USER/net_scratch` on the login-node.
+        - Storage: Slow and small but non-volatile.
+Accessible through `/scratch/$USER`.
+Limited to just 8GB and uses the NFS4 instead of the EXT4 filesystem which is slower by a wide margin.
+- The compute nodes:
+        - Compute: Intended for compute.
+But bewared that sessions are limited to just 12h in interactive shells and background processes will be killed as soon you log out.
+Make sure to run long running processes via SLURM batch jobs, which can run 72h.
+        - Storage: Fast and large but volatile.
+Accessible through `/itet-stor/$USER/net_scratch` (requires your shell to be attached).
+Uses the EXT4 filesystem.

 Keep in mind: